madschristensen99/PrivateRPC/docs/COMPATIBILITY_ROADMAP.md

 ## Resulting User Flow

-1. User keeps MetaMask pointed to any standard Base-Sepolia RPC (Alchemy, Infura, etc.)
+1. User installs the PrivateRPC MetaMask Snap
-2. When they want a private ETH↔XMR swap, they open the snap (or a dApp that embeds the snap)
-3. Snap asks for amount & direction, obtains Lit-signed Monero key, builds meta-tx
-4. Meta-tx is sent to the microservice via REST; microservice relays via 1inch-Fusion + ERC-4337 paymaster
-5. All other dApp interactions (Uniswap, NFT mint, etc.) continue unchanged
+2. User interacts with dApps normally using their standard Ethereum provider
+3. When the user wants to perform a private transaction or atomic swap:
+   a.
+The user invokes the PrivateRPC Snap through MetaMask
+   b.
+The Snap presents a UI for configuring the transaction
+   c.
+The Snap communicates with the microservice to execute the operation
+   d.
+The transaction is processed with enhanced privacy features

-## Migration Checklist
+## Implementation Checklist

+- [ ] Complete MetaMask Snap development
+  - [ ] Implement core swap functionality
+  - [ ] Add stealth address generation
-- [ ] Remove overrides for `eth_getBalance`, `eth_estimateGas`, `eth_call`, `eth_sendTransaction`
+  - [ ] Integrate with Lit Protocol for Monero key management
+  - [ ] Create user-friendly UI components
+- [ ] Enhance microservice backend
-- [ ] Implement `COMPAT_MODE` flag
+  - [ ] Implement RESTful API endpoints
+  - [ ] Integrate with 1inch Fusion for transaction relay
+  - [ ] Add support for meta-transactions
+  - [ ] Improve SwapD integration
+- [ ] Deploy or integrate ERC-4337 paymaster for gas sponsorship
-- [ ] Publish `private-swap-snap` to the MetaMask Snaps registry
+- [ ] Publish Snap to MetaMask Snap directory
-- [ ] Provide a one-click "add snap" button on your landing page
-- [ ] Update README: deprecate "drop-in RPC replacement", advertise "install snap + keep your existing RPC"
+- [ ] Create developer documentation and examples

 This approach removes the fundamental incompatibility while preserving the privacy and atomic-swap value proposition of PrivateRPC.